marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Amazon Kinesis Data Firehose

+Kinesis is the only real time service from AWS.

 Part of the Kinesis family of services that makes it easy to collect, process, and analyze real-time streaming data.

 - automatically scales to match the volume and throughput of streaming data